tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

 ```

-The new account will have a single Ed25519 key, exported to the target network's _keys/_ directory in both
+By default, the new account will have a single Ed25519 key, exported to the target network's _keys/_ directory in both
 PEM/passphrase and mnemonic forms.
 (E.g., this command might create both _previewnet/keys/account1234.{pem,pass}_ and
 _previewnet/keys/account1234.words_.)
+If the `-k SECP256K1` option is used, the new account will be created with a
+Secp256k1 key.
+A PEM file and .pass file are still created, but this algorithm doesn't support mnemonic keys, so the
+`.words` file is _not_ created.

 # Updating system files